nokuL/DiabeticsScreeningApp/README.md

 Run `mvn clean install` to build the project.

 ## Deployment
-(app could not be deployed online as there were no accessible free cloud service providers for Java and compatible libraries)
+(app could not be deployed online as there were no accessible free cloud service providers for Java and compatible libraries for this project)